Learning about the various aspects of a listing agent before finding one is key.

 Manage showings and open houses: They coordinate showings with buyer agents and manage open houses, while ensuring the home is presented in the best possible light to prospective buyers.

-Reviewing, negotiating, and facilitating offers: The agent representing a seller should review, negotiate, and facilitate offers on their behalf.
+Reviewing, negotiating, and facilitating offers: A seller’s agent reviews, negotiates, and facilitates offers on behalf of their clients.
 Their responsibility lies in streamlining the offer process and providing expert advice to help sellers make the best decision when responding to a buyer’s offer.

 Listing agents typically earn a commission based on a percentage of the home’s final sale price.